 - It is noteworthy that since the four-fifths analysis does not involve probability distributions to determine whether a potential adverse impact is a "beyond chance" occurrence, it is usually not regarded as a definitive test for adverse impact. - The presence of a possible adverse impact does not necessarily require the elimination of any procedure (e.g. selection, promotion), but rather a justification as being job-related or a business necessity. - The information for the analyses is derived from voluntary disclosures made by job candidates. - GBT will continue to monitor its employment practices regarding hires, promotions, terminations and training and believes its employment procedures are thoughtful, fair and important to the safe and efficient operation of the service.

 Veterans and Persons with Disabilities

 GBT depends on information provided by employment candidates through voluntary disclosures.
-Very little data has been provided during this report period.
-This information has been included in the analysis tables in the Appendix.
-Duringn this report period, only one applicant noted "Veteran" on the voluntary disclosure and only one applicant noted a disability.
+No data has been provided during this report period.

 Labor Analysis Data